Awards and bursaries

 Millie Thomas

-• Shared looms and dye area for the duration of the Award, including Leclerc, Louet and electronic ARM looms
+• Shared looms and dye area, including Leclerc, Louet and electronic ARM looms

-• Business support services including one-to-one coaching and business development workshops
+• Business support including one-to-one coaching and workshops

 • Selling and promotional opportunities, including two annual Cockpit Open Studios events

-• Have graduated within the last 5 years
+A maker who graduated within the last 5 years working in weaving.

 About the Clothworkers’ Company